 Our product can connect to virtually any database through an ADO.NET or ODBC data provider, but these providers usually require downloading, installing and setting up a 3rd party driver on the client's machine, which makes the setup unnecessarily complicated.
 Telerik Reporting helps easing the process, coming with a bundle of Progress DataDirect® ODBC drivers that can connect your report to some of the major databases used today.
 The DataDirect drivers are recognized as a market leading product, providing high performance and rich data sources coverage.

-These DataDirect ODBC drivers are branded and will work exclusively with Telerik Reporting and Telerik ReportServer runtime.
-They are not intended to be used in a 3rd party application and will display a warning message when used without authorization.
+These DataDirect ODBC drivers are branded and will work exclusively with Telerik Reporting and Telerik ReportServer .NET Framework applications.
+The drivers are not intended to be used in .NET Core+ apps, or in a 3rd party application.
+In such cases a warning message will be displayed.

 The drivers library and installers can be downloaded as a separate ZIP-file from the user's account.
 The archive contains three files:

 - Telerik.Reporting.DataDirectDriversInstaller.dll - the resource library file, that contains the x86 and x64 versions of the drivers.